Jennifer Aniston Freaked Out By Justin Theroux’s Love Scenes, Worried He’ll Ditch Her Like Brad Pitt?

-Jennifer Aniston accompanied Justin Theroux at the season premiere of The Leftovers and the two looked great in their matching black ensemble.
+Jennifer Aniston accompanied Justin Theroux at the season premiere of The Leftovers, and the two looked great in their matching black ensemble.
 They also looked all loved up on the red carpet as they posed for the photographers.
 During a quick interview, the 45-year-old actor revealed their secret to a successful relationship.

 “You know, be nice, try and laugh a lot — it’s a lot of the simple stuff,” before joking: “Definitely don’t bring the weepiness home to the wife, because she doesn’t want to hear it,” Theroux told PEOPLE.